May 31 is World No Tobacco Day. Also Read - 'Casual' smokers may also have nicotine addiction: Home remedies to help you quit smoking

 31th May is observed as World No Tobacco Day.
 Tobacco consumption has become a major public health issue and a social problem worldwide.
 World Health Organization(WHO) estimates that in India, the deaths attributed to tobacco, are expected to rise from 1.4% of all deaths in 1990 to 13.3% by 2020.This year’s theme is to highlight the health risks associated with tobacco use and advocating for effective policies to reduce tobacco consumption.
-Also Read - DO THIS when you see someone smoke
+Also Read - Finding it hard to quit smoking?
+Relocate to a greener neighbourhood

 - Youngsters are more prone to cigarette smoking.
 Both men and women (men 25-30%, women 18-20%).
 15% of these youngsters smoke because they follow this habit due to peer pressure.